mengxifl/dhcp-with-pxe/readme.md

 ## start steps

 client set to netboot ->  get an ipaddress and next server  -> get Boot file (dhcp.client-classes) -> Boot file will load(XClient_iPXE) -> auto load iPXE Menu (from self host http://<localhost>/bootfiles/ipxefile/index.ipxe) -> load system base kernel or Windows boot

+## I had configuerd a PXE.
+   If you want to see that plese tell me